noslemoof/Quant_technicals/README.md

 However, with that I would hope that my work to be respected and that you wouldnt directly copy my source code and claim ownership of it

 ## Current Agenda
-1. ARIMA
+1. ARIMA (DONE)
+2. MPT (DONE)
-2. GARCH
+3. GARCH
-3. Blach Scholes option pricing
+4. Blach Scholes option pricing
-4. Dynamic order implementation
+5. Dynamic order implementation